+Getting a loan for a classic car can help out if you don't have the full amount of funding available, but are otherwise ready to make a purchase.
 When taken care of, a classic car can be a practical and enjoyable investment.
-But with a lot of collectors and enthusiasts out there, it can be a competitive market and not having enough savings put away means you might miss out on a gem.
+However, with a lot of collectors and enthusiasts out there, it can be a competitive market.
+Not having enough cash upfront means you might miss out on a gem without finance.

 Compare a range of car loan options

 - Latitude Personal Loans: comparison rate.
-Borrow up to $50,000 with the Latitude Finance Services personal loan.
+Borrow up to with the Latitude Finance Services personal loan.

-How to value a classic car
+How do I value a classic car?

+Depending on its condition, rarity, originality, collector appeal and other factors, a classic car might range in value from a few thousand dollars to a few hundred thousand dollars.
 There are guides to valuation, but often it requires an expert with some in-depth knowledge of the market.
 Classic car specialists can be of great help here.

 What to look for in a classic car loan

 When considering getting a classic car loan, you should also look at: